-COASTAL PELAGIC SPECIES MANAGEMENT TEAM REPORT ON EXEMPTED FISHING PERMITS FOR 2012
+COASTAL PELAGIC SPECIES ADVISORY SUBPANEL REPORT ON EXEMPTED FISHING PERMITS FOR 2013

-The Coastal Pelagic Species Advisory Subpanel (CPSAS) reviewed the revised West Coast Aerial Sardine Survey (NWSS) proposal for an exempted fishing permit (EFP), and fully supports the proposal to utilize up to 3,000 metric tons (mt) of the EFP set aside for aerial survey research.
-The methods for the summer research will be similar to those carried out in 2010 and 2011.
+The Coastal Pelagic Species Advisory Subpanel (CPSAS) reviewed the Northwest Sardine Survey proposal for an Exempted Fishing Permit (EFP) in 2013, including the proponent's letter of intent, the 2012 EFP proposal, and the 2013 EFP proposal addendum.
+The CPSAS fully supports the proposal to utilize up to 3,000 metric tons (mt) of the EFP set aside for aerial survey research.
+The CPSAS appreciates the survey team's dedicated efforts to address and resolve problems regarding timeliness and coordination of point sets with transects that occurred in 2012.